in this issue

 Mitsubishi Chemical to Close Kashima Cracker

-Mitsubishi Chemical says it will close permanently the company’s No. 1 naphtha cracker at Kashima, Japan, citing expected lower demand.
+Rebalancing Act: Capacities will be reduced at Mitsubishi’s Kashima complex.
+Mitsubishi Chemical says it will close permanently the company’s No. 1 naphtha cracker at Kashima, Japan, citing an expected weakening in demand.
 The intended closure, scheduled by 2014, forms part of a wider reorganization of basic petrochemicals production at the Kashima complex.
-The plans also include permanent closure of the site's No. 1 benzene unit.
-The program is expected to cost ¥9.8 billion ($123 million) and generate annualized fixed-cost savings of ¥4 billion.
-The No. 1 naphtha cracker has a production capacity of about 392,000 m.t./year of...
+The plans also include permanent closure of the site’s No. 1 benzene unit.
+The overall program is expected to cost ¥9.8 billion ($123 million) and generate annualized fixed-cost savings...

 This information is only available to Chemical Week subscribers.